learn-co-curriculum/phase-3-nested-arrays-iteration/README.md

  # => [10000, 90000, 2500, 202500]
 ```

-This would alter each element in the original array, replacing each value with
+The code above alters each element in the original array, replacing each
-the square of itself.
-If we didn't want to modify the original, we can collect the
+value with the square of itself.
+If we didn't want to modify the original, we
-result of each operation in a new array:
+can collect the result of each operation in a new array:

 ```rb
 array = [100, 300, 50, 450]